 - Wallace (brown) – Simply Wool Worsted (I’ve used this color before for my Miles Shirt Jacket, but in Aran weight)

 - Wendy (creamy white) – Simply Wool Worsted (I love this creamy color and also used it for my Seasons Cardigan)

 4.5mm (US 7) crochet hook and 4.5mm (US 7) 16″ and 29″-36″ circular knitting needle

 I’ve used these bamboo interchangeable circular knitting set for a couple of years now and it’s great because I know I will always have the needle and cable length I need for a project.
 Another option is this circular set from Knit Picks which has less needle and cable options, but comes with cable keys to help tighten your needle tips to the cables.

-This all depends on the yarn weight / needle size you decide to use.
-I used an existing sweater vest I made to get a rough idea of the final fit.
-During the blocking process I also manipulated the vest a little to get the measurements and shape I wanted and that made some of the squares bigger than others – but really not that noticeable!
+During the blocking process I manipulated the vest a little to get the measurements and shape I wanted which caused some of the squares to bigger than others – but really not that noticeable!

 I’ve included the final dimensions of my version (below) to give an idea of what measurements to aim for.
 For reference I’m 5’4″ with a bust measurement of 34.”

 A couple of things you could do to adjust the size to fit your measurements: